-In leading up to, during, and after the negotiation process, the negotiator::
+In leading up to, during, and after the negotiation process, the negotiator:

 - Ensures the state-wide kinship guardianship assistance negotiation process is objective, consistent, and supportive of both the LDSS and the prospective relative custodian. - Reviews the application for kinship guardianship assistance or the request for an addendum. - Reviews the pertinent and supporting documents that are within the automated system (OASIS) and case record.
-Specifically: - o Ensures that the documentation supports the youth's needs; and, - Reviews the previous services, history of the case, and effectiveness of outcomes of previous services. - Interviews the case worker and the family, when necessary. - Negotiates with the family and LDSS on a case by case basis. - Provides the LDSS and the family with a report of results of the negotiation within five (5) days after the negotiation is completed. - Validates within 30 days that the signed Kinship Guardianship Assistance Agreement matches the negotiated terms. - Reviews the foster care and kinship guardianship case in OASIS within 30 days of the negotiation.
+Specifically: - o Ensures that the documentation supports the youth's needs; and, - Reviews the previous services, history of the case, and effectiveness of outcomes of previous services. - Interviews the case worker and the family, when necessary. - Negotiates with the family and LDSS on a case by case basis.

+- Provides the LDSS and the family with a report of results of the negotiation within 30 days of receiving the Referral for Negotiation and supporting documentation. - Validates that the signed Kinship Guardianship Assistance Agreement matches the negotiated terms and reviews the foster care and kinship guardianship case in OASIS within 30 days of the negotiation.